taimoorsattar7/taimoorsattar.dev/src/pages/blogs/custom-scrollbar-in-css.md

 ---
-title: custom scrollbar in CSS
+title: Custom scrollbar in CSS
 description: You can customize the scrollbar in CSS using pseudo-elements with WebKit browsers
 date: 2021-01-22T13:00:52.553Z